Seekube/surveymonkey/README.md

-PHP class for SurveyMonkey API
+PHP class for SurveyMonkey API.
 ==============================